Regulation Of Gene Expression

 In the induced operon, the structural genes transcribe a polycistronic mRNA which produces three enzymes.
 These are β-galactosidase, galactosidase permease, and galactosidase transacetylase.

-The substance whose addition induces the synthesis of the enzyme is called inducer.
-The inducer is a chemical that attaches to the repressor and changes the conformation of its operon binding site so that it no more remains attached to operator.
+- The substance whose addition induces the synthesis of the enzyme is called an inducer.
+The inducer is a chemical that attaches to the repressor and changes the conformation of its operon binding site so that it no more remains attached to the operator.